Each year of middle school, students take the following courses.

 Spanish is required each year at the middle school level.

-This course is made up of sixth, seventh and eighth grade bilingual, Spanish-speaking students.
-The course will focus on the specific language needs of bilingual speakers.
-Students will work to improve their reading, writing and speaking skills through reading a variety of literature from Latin America and Spain, and by studying Latin music and culture.
-In-class activities will include small group discussions, writing activities, art projects and music.
+This course is made up of sixth, seventh and eighth grade students who have a high command of oral Spanish by having been brought up in a Spanish-speaking household, having lived in a Spanish-speaking country, or having attended a dual language program during elementary school.
+The course will focus on the specific language needs of these types of speakers.
+Students will work to enhance their cultural background and to improve their reading, writing, speaking, skills through reading and discussing a variety of literature from Latin America and by studying Latin music, oral tradition, history, and shared values.
+In-class activities will include small group discussions, storytelling, small performances, writing activities, art projects and music.

 SIXTH GRADE SPANISH

-SEVENTH GRADE SPANISHThe focus of seventh grade Spanish is “Everything New Mexican."
-We began by working with the seventh grade team to create meaningful activities surrounding the summer reading of Serafina’s Stories.
+The focus of seventh grade Spanish is “Everything New Mexican.”
+We begin by working with the seventh grade team to create meaningful activities surrounding the summer reading.
 We are focusing on the fusion of European and indigenous cultures in the Southwest.
-We will begin by looking at place names in New Mexico and discussing their origins.
+We will look at place names in New Mexico and discuss their origins.
 We will discuss local traditions, and we will also be learning several traditional stories.
 Students will learn how to talk about their own lives and experiences in structured contexts.
 They will also have the opportunity to compare traditional New Mexican food with the cuisine of other Spanish-speaking areas of the world.